 The search engine allows you to search for specific function names.
 It can also be used to display all calls coming from a specific class or namespace:

-In the top left of the call graph, hover on the profile title to reveal all its metadata (the URL or the command that was profiled but also alerts like when was experiencing high load during the profiling session):
+In the top left of the call graph, hover on the profile title to reveal all its metadata (the URL or the command that was profiled but also alerts like when was experiencing high load during the profiling session), and additional cache usage information:

 In the top right corner of the call graph, the sharing icon allows you to share profiles with anybody (be warned that shared profiles are public and anyone can access them; note that for sensitive call graphs, you can also collaborate on profiles privately by using Blackfire's environments):